 📖 Recipe

-Crème Fraiche Dressing with Preserved Lemon
+Crème Fraiche dip and Salad Dressing

 Ingredients

-- ⅔ cup creme fraiche
+- ⅔ cup crème fraiche

 - ⅔ cup mayonnaise